 It was something that I had been slowly and very privately working on the past year and a half as well: my cycles weren’t regular at all– they were long, consistently.
 It was a sudden change that had happened to me just 3 years before.
 At first I just thought it was from stress (aka, in the midst of writing, shooting and producing the 1st cookbook in 6 short months).

 But, it didn’t just go away.
-So for next 3 years I had spent so much time studying and trying to fix my cycles naturally with food, adaptogens, supplements, yoga, acupuncture, meditation, energy work, breathwork, you name it.
+So for next 3 years I had spent so much time studying and trying to fix my cycles naturally with food, supplements with adaptogenic herbs, yoga, acupuncture, meditation, energy work, breathwork, you name it.

 I’d upped all those things in the last year, but nothing really changed.
 So I knew the road might be a little bit longer and/or more complicated than most.
 But with all the other stuff cleared, I knew this one last piece was something we’d only know once we started trying.
 The rest I could figure out along the way.